Mi sono perso

 Tension:

-The idea that behind every writing of the earth, behind every orientation drawing, behind every geo-graphic impulse, there is the feeling of imminence of losing oneself, of being lost.
-Geography would therefore be a kind of resistance against the risk of getting lost.
+Behind every writing of the earth, behind every orientation drawing, behind every geo-graphic impulse, there is the sense of the imminence of losing oneself, of being lost.
+Geography, therefore, could be seen as a form of resistance against the risk of getting lost.

 Revolution:

-No. Losing oneself is rather a starting point, a gem, an opportunity to find oneself in a reality not previously written down.
-The risk of getting lost is a chance, a chance to really be there, on earth.
+No. Losing oneself is rather a starting point, a gem, an opportunity to find oneself in a reality not previously mapped.
+The risk of getting lost is a chance—a chance to truly be present, on earth.
 Geography begins where I got lost.
-The fact of being lost, the unexpected, is the ulterior motive of all geography.
+Being lost, the unexpected, is the driving force behind all geography.
 Geography is always “my” geography.

 Disruption:

-The writing of the earth can go against the writing of so-called maps, and can undo it.
-It can be a gesture that creates a space for rewriting.
+The writing of the earth can go against the writing of so-called maps and can undo them.
+It can be a gesture that creates space for rewriting.
 It can be a hole in a map.